-Lone Pine Lake is located about 3 miles from the Whitney Portal on the Mt Whitney Trail at an elevation of 9,850 feet.
-Although not a large lake, Lone Pine Lake is as far as you can go on the Mt Whitney Trail without the required Mt Whitney Special Permit.
+Lone Pine Lake is located in California about 3 miles from the Whitney Portal on the Mt Whitney Trail.
+It sits at an elevation of 9,850 feet and is as far as you can go on the Mt Whitney Trail without the required Mt Whitney Special Permit.
 But it’s also a satisfying day hike in its own right with maximum elevations of about 10,000 feet and plenty of wild and rugged jaw-dropping beauty along the way.

 Distance: 5.5 miles